streamr-dev/network/docs/algorithms/duplicate-detection.md

 With intricate book-keeping of message numbers and previous message numbers of arriving messages, we can fully contract an interval once we know the [gap has been filled](gapfiling).
-We still won't be able to say beforehand how many messages a interval will contain, but we will know once all relevant messages have been received, and can thus close the interval.
+We still won't be able to say beforehand how many messages an interval will contain, but we will know once all relevant messages have been received, and can thus close the interval.

 // TODO: Add example